misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 - `--model_name`: (Required) Specifies the model architecture to use.
 Choices are "unet", "segnet", "linknet".
 - `--weights_path`: (Required) Path to the model weights file.
 - `--input_shape`: (Optional) Input shape for the model.
 Default is [224, 224, 3].
-- `--filters`: (Optional) Filters for the UNet model.
+- `--filters`: (Optional) Filters for the Unet model.
 Default is [64, 128, 256, 512].
-Only applicable for the UNet model.
+Only applicable for the Unet model.

 ### Example Output